vrforte/MemoryGame/README.md

 * Use javaScript to manipulate the DOM by storing html elments in variables in order access and alter them.
 * Construct functions and write code that enable the following game play operations:
-	-cards appear face down with images hidden
+	* cards appear face down with images hidden
-	-game only allows two cards to be opened at a time -game compares opened cards:
+	* game only allows two cards to be opened at a time
+	* game compares opened cards:
 		* if opened cards match, they remain open and change color
-		* if they do not match, they are quickly hidden once again -game keeps track of and displays passing time
+		* if they do not match, they are quickly hidden once again
+	* game keeps track of and displays passing time
-	-game keeps track of and displays amount of player's valid moves -game reduces stars after player reaches a certain amount of valid moves -game includes a restart button that resets game with a newly shuffled deck of cards
+	* game keeps track of and displays amount of player's valid moves
+	* game reduces stars after player reaches a certain amount of valid moves
+	* game includes a restart button that resets game with a newly shuffled deck of cards
 * Implement a pop up modal when player wins, notifying the player of his/her game stats.
 Modal includes a Play Again button to start a new game.

 There are comments throughout the code detailing its purpose.